tarantool/doc/doc/book/user_guide_getting_started.rst

 * To stop Tarantool (from another terminal): ``sudo pkill -f tarantool``
 * To destroy the test: ``rm -r ~/tarantool_sandbox``

-**To review...** If you followed all the instructions in this chapter, then so far you have: installed Tarantool from a binary repository, started up the Tarantool server, inserted and selected tuples.
+If you followed all the instructions in this chapter, then so far you have: installed Tarantool from a binary repository, started up the Tarantool server, inserted and selected tuples.